 The timing couldn’t be better.
-After years of declining numbers—a staggering 99 percent decrease since the 1990s—2021 has shown a marked increase in the number of the monarchs migrating along the West Coast.
+After years of declining numbers—a staggering 99 percent decrease since the 1990s—2021 has shown a marked increase in the number of the monarchs migrating along the West Coast (check out this Smithsonian Magazine article about the unexpected good news).
 In Pismo Beach the number of monarchs wintering has gone up by a whopping 3,500 percent compared to last year.
 (Fun fact: A group of monarchs is called a kaleidoscope.)
 It’s great news for other flora and fauna, too: Monarchs are major pollinators and a key part of the food chain for various birds, animals, and other insects.

 See a few kaleidoscopes yourself this winter along the Western Monarch Trail, a recently launched partnership between the Central Coast State Parks Association and several preservation organizations.
 You could easily build a 57-mile road trip along this stretch of Highway 1 in San Luis Obispo County to see some of the 10 monarch hotspots, comprised of nature preserves, golf courses, and a campground.